Crossfit202/SQL/Hymn_Program/README.md

 subprocess: The subprocess module is a standard library module that allows you to spawn new processes, connect to their input/output/error pipes, and obtain their return codes.
 I used this as a refresh on my program.

+introductory hymn.sql - This is the database I created in MySQL.
+The code to forward engineer the database, as well as the hymns INSERT statement and all other queries I made to create the databse are in this sql file

 # Useful Websites

 {Make a list of websites that you found helpful in this project}